marijnh/Eloquent-JavaScript/16_game.md

 {{index obstacle, "collision detection"}}

 Moving things is easy.
 The difficult part is dealing with the interactions between the elements.
 When the player hits a wall or floor, they should not simply move through it.
 The game must notice when a given motion causes an object to hit another object and respond accordingly.
 For walls, the motion must be stopped.
-When hitting a coin, it must be collected.
+When hitting a coin, that coin must be collected.
 When touching lava, the game should be lost.

 Solving this for the general case is a big task.
 You can find libraries, usually called _((physics engine))s_, that simulate interaction between physical objects in two or three ((dimensions)).
 We'll take a more modest approach in this chapter, handling only collisions between rectangular objects and handling them in a rather simplistic way.